danny9447537/Ken_Danny_DMS/README.md

 **Error Handling**

 The application includes basic error handling for common issues such as invalid input formats and database connection errors.
 Error messages will be displayed to guide the user.

+**AircraftRepositoryTest Class**
+This class is used for unit testing.
+There are multiple methods to test the CRUD functinality of the AircraftRepository class within the test class.

 **Contact**